-Bullying is Bullying is not abuse including threats, insults, gestures or offensive language which may be verbal or in written form such as via text, email or through social media (cyberbullying); repeated unreasonable criticism of another student's work; a one-off offensive comment about a person that is never repeated and is not of a sexual nature; having an argument, conflict or disagreement with another student (where there is no power imbalance); repeatedly and deliberately excluding someone from a group; constructively critiquing another student's work; behaviour intended to frighten, intimidate or degrade a person; having a difference of opinion and expressing it to others in an appropriate deliberating supplying incorrect information or withholding information from a person; way; or not liking someone or being rejected socially by an individual or group of students. spreading misinformation about someone; inappropriate comments about a person's appearance; physical abuse; or teasing or pranking a person repeatedly that causes discomfort.
+Rullying is not Bullying is not a one-off offensive comment about a person that is never repeated and is not of a sexual nature; having an argument, conflict or disagreement with another student (where there is no power imbalance); constructively critiquing another student's work; having a difference of opinion and expressing it to others in an appropriate way; or not liking someone or being rejected socially by an individual or group of students.

+- inappropriate comments about a person's appearance; - physical abuse; or - teasing or pranking a person repeatedly that causes discomfort.